aws-amplify/docs/cli-toolchain/usage.md

 - [@versioned](./graphql#versioned)
 - [@function](./graphql#function)

-Note that `@searchable` will not be supported for initial release.
+Note that `@searchable` is not supported at this time.

 ### Storage mocking setup
 For S3 storage mocking, after running `amplify init` you must first run through `amplify add auth`, either explicitly or implicitly if adding storage first, and then run an `amplify push`.
 This is because mocking storage in client libraries requires credentials for initial setup.
 Note however that S3 authorization rules, such as those placed on a bucket policy, are not checked by local mocking at this time.